-#John Kelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'
+#JohnKelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'

 “Rocket Man is on a suicide mission for himself,” Trump continued, in his North Korea-focused section of the alarming speech.

 The photos taken during Trump’s Tuesday U.N.
-General Assembly speech were not the first to show Kelly — who took over from the fired Reince Priebus as Trump’s chief of staff on July 31 — experiencing what appears to be exasperation with Trump as his boss delivered public remarks, as the following August 15 tweet from NBC News correspondent Kristin Donnelly demonstrated.
+General Assembly speech were not the first to show Kelly, who took over from the fired Reince Priebus as Trump’s chief of staff on July 31, experiencing what appears to be exasperation with Trump as his boss delivered public remarks, as the following August 15 tweet from NBC News correspondent Kristin Donnelly demonstrated.

 John Kelly during the President’s Q and A at Trump Tower pic.twitter.com/vxR3hTUqe3